Ergodicity and Law-of-large numbers for the Volterra Cox-Ingersoll-Ross process: Introduction

 where $(B_t)_{t \geq 0}$ denotes a one-dimensional standard Brownian motion, $K \in L_{loc}^2(\R_+)$ the Volterra kernel, and $b, \sigma: \R \longrightarrow \R$ are the drift and diffusion coefficients.

 Processes of the form \eqref{eq: general equation} provide a feasible framework for the modelling of rough volatility in Mathematical Finance, see e.g. \cite{MR3494612, MR3778355, MR4188876, MR3805308}.
 If the coefficients $b$ and $\sigma^2$ are affine linear in the state variable, then \eqref{eq: general equation} is called \textit{affine Volterra process}.
 In contrast to general stochastic Volterra processes, an important advantage of affine Volterra processes lies in their analytical traceability, see \cite{MR1994043, MR3905737}.
 For such processes, many computations can be carried out semi-explicit (e.g. via the affine transformation formula), making affine Volterra processes feasible for particular applications such as option pricing, see e.g. \cite{MR4019885, MR4412586, MR3905737, MR4091168}.
-In this work, it will be convenient to restrict our study to Volterra kernels that satisfy the following set of regularity assumptions: \begin{enumerate} \item[(K1)] The Volterra kernel $K \in L_{loc}^2(\R_+)$ is completely monotone, not identically zero, and there exists $\gamma \in (0,1]$ such that
+We focus on Volterra kernels that satisfy the following set of regularity assumptions uniformly in $0 \leq t-s \leq 1$, which provide the existence and uniqueness in law for the process and its stationary version. \begin{enumerate} \item[(K1)] The Volterra kernel $K \in L_{loc}^2(\R_+)$ is completely monotone, not identically zero, and there exists $\gamma \in (0,1]$ such that

 \item[(K2)] There exists $\eta \in (0,1)$ such that

 \end{enumerate}